FireBlinkLTD/prxi-openid-connect/README.md

   {
     # each mapping requires a RegEx pattern to match the path, note: ^ and $ characters can be omitted
     "pattern": "/public/.*",
-    # for non-public mappings claims should be provided that granted access to the resource
+    # for non-public mappings (pages and APIs) claims should be provided to grant access to the resource
     "claims": {
       # claims can reference one or many named paths (refer to the JWT_CLAIM_PATHS environment variable configuration)
       "name": [